SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

-``Dictionary`` enforces this requirement by saying that its key type must conform to the ``Hashable`` protocol, which is a special protocol defined in Swift's Standard Library.
+``Dictionary`` enforces this requirement by saying that its key type must conform to the ``Hashable`` protocol, which is a special protocol defined in Swift's standard library.
 All of Swift's basic types (such as ``String``, ``Int``, ``Double``, and ``Bool``) are hashable by default, and you can make your own custom types conform to the ``Hashable`` protocol